Before America fell in love with beer, hard cider was its drink of choice.

 Imagine your great-great-great-grandpa rambling down some cobblestone street, out on the town with his buddies.
 They bust through swinging doors into a dark saloon, step past the tables and brass spittoons, and belly up to the bar.
 What do they order?
 Whiskey or bourbon or rum, maybe, but beer—probably not.
 More than likely, the barkeep serves up big mugs of hard apple cider.

-“It was the quintessential American beverage,” says Josh Bennet, co-owner of Hawk Knob Hard Cider and Mead, located just outside Lewisburg.
+“It was the quintessential American beverage,” says Josh Bennett, co-owner of Hawk Knob Hard Cider and Mead, located just outside Lewisburg.
 “There was more cider drunk in the 1700s and 1800s, per capita, than all soda pop now.”
 This is difficult for us to imagine, in a time when hard cider commands about as much respect among serious drinkers as a strawberry daiquiri.
-But that’s why Bennet and his friend Will Lewis started Hawk Knob last year.
+But that’s why Bennett and his friend Will Lewis started Hawk Knob last year.
 They wanted to create a product—available soon in stores and restaurants around the state—that would remind Americans of this forgotten chapter of our palliative past.

 Cider began to fall out of fashion in the 1800s but it was Prohibition that really struck the industry to its core.
 When the 21st Amendment made it illegal to produce or sell alcohol in the United States, apple growers suddenly had lots of fruit and no one to sell it to.
 All the apple pies in the world couldn’t replace the demand lost when cideries closed.
 Many of the nation’s orchards were razed as farmers were forced to find other, more profitable crops.